AlejandroEvolcon/AnimatedBarChartForQlikSense/README.md

-# AnimatedBarChartForQlikSense
+# AnimatedBar Chart For Qlik Sense

-An animated bar chart for Qlik Sense.
+We do not reccomend the use of animated graphics on your dashboards, but we also know that sometimes clients ask for it ;)